 The third question is: how to achieve this extension?
 Among the recommendations made by the Copyright Review Committee in the Modernising Copyright Report was a new section (section 198A) in the 2000 Act to extend the existing copyright deposit regime for print publication in section 198 to digital works.
 In my view, those proposals struck a fair and appropriate balance between the various competing interests on this issue, permitting a thorough collection and preservation of our digital heritage, whilst also encouraging cultural and economic innovation and preventing a competitive disadvantage with other similar countries (although, as I was chair of that Committee, I would say that, wouldn’t I?).
 It is not clear to what extent the Bill recently proposed by the Minister is likely is reflect these proposals.
 I am certain that they can be improved, but I remain convinced that they are an excellent starting point for achieving a feasible digital copyright deposit regime in Ireland.

-Moreover, it is not clear exactly what is meant by the reference in the DJEI’s press release to facilitating “books to the creation of a Digital Deposit on a voluntary basis” (emphasis added).
+Moreover, it is not clear exactly what is meant by the reference in the DJEI’s press release to facilitating “the creation of a Digital Deposit on a voluntary basis” (emphasis added).
 The Modernising Copyright Report proposed that the copyright deposit institutions could decide which digital publications and internet resources they wish to claim and how they wish to claim them.
 If the “voluntary basis” mentioned in the press release reflects this proposal, that would permit those institutions to claim or collect the digital publications which they see as important.
 However, if the “voluntary basis” means that compliance on the part of publishers or websites is optional, this would not reflect international best practice.
 Worse, if publishers do not comply with digital deposit requests, then that would entirely undercut the very reasons for digital deposit in the first place.
 Non-compliance would render the whole process pointless, the digital deposit provisions would become a legislative dead letter, and we would end up on the wrong side of history.

 In the end, therefore, to enable us to meet the needs of consumers, innovation, and heritage in the digital age, legal copyright deposit institutions should be able to collect not only our print history but also our digital history.
 The sooner that our legislations is amended to achieve this end, the better.